 - Wire Transfer (A processing fee is assessed by our bank so please increase the amount you send by USD$17 to cover that fee.
 So that we direct the funds to your individual student account, fax or scan a copy of the transfer remittance form to us.

 - Credit Card (MasterCard, Discover, or American Express only).
 There is a 2.5% fee added to credit card payments.

 Tuition bills for future semesters are available to you through our electronic system as an E-Bill.
 When you are on campus in August, you will be given your access code which permits year around viewing of your E-bill.
-A student may allow up to five (5) family members (delegates) to view the electronic bill (e-Bill) and has the option to create, modify and delete delegates.
+A student may allow up to five (5) family members (delegates) to view the electronic bill (e-Bill).
+The student can create, modify and delete delegates at any time.

 Arrival Day for all new international students is Monday, August 19.
 Arrival on this date is important as your Form I-20 specifies the start date for your program of study at Hiram College.
 Students arriving late may be denied entrance into the U.S. at the Port of Entry.

 August is a very busy travel season for students coming into the U.S., so you will want to book your tickets as soon as possible.
 If your academic or sports program at Hiram requires early arrival, please contact your faculty adviser or athletic coach for the specific date and arrival details.